seed4j/seed4j/documentation/cucumber.md

 assertThatLastAsyncResponse().hasOkStatus();
 ```

-To have a default waiting time of 5 second or you can get a custom max with:
+To have a default waiting time of 5 seconds or you can get a custom max with:

 ```java
 assertThatLastAsyncResponse(Duration.ofSeconds(30)).hasOkStatus();
 ```

-Behind the scene, your last service will be recalled until the assertions are OK or you reach the timeout.
+Behind the scenes, your last service will be recalled until the assertions are OK or you reach the timeout.

 ## Mocking beans